vincentvankrunkelsven/user-defined-functions-mini-course/chapter1.md

 In the example above, the value _4_ was passed to `square()`.
 Because `square()` returns a value, the call is assigned to the variable `num`, which receives whatever value that the call to `square()` returns.

-Let's modify the `shout()` function, which you wrote earlier, to reflect a similar behavior.
+Let's modify the `shout()` function you wrote earlier to reflect a similar behavior.
 Instead of printing within the `shout()` function, return a value instead.

 *** =instructions
 - The first function, `np.unique()`, uses the `unique()` function of the `numpy` package to get integer values for the movie genres.
 You don't have to change this code, just have a look!